ElviraVargas7/survey-tool-back/README.md

 Implementing this structure would enable confidential leadership assessments that are structured, scalable, and compliant with anonymity requirements.

+## 📌 Documentation of Assumptions

+The following assumptions have been made during the development of this backend system:

+1. **Fixed Question Set**

+   - The survey operates with a fixed set of questions.
+New questions are not added dynamically once the survey cycle starts.

+2. **One Submission per Member**

+   - Each member can submit answers only once.
+There is no option to edit or re-submit.

+3. **Anonymous Responses (for future enhancement)**

+   - In the enhanced version, team members submit answers anonymously.
+While member records exist, answers are not linked to them.

+4. **Manager-Team Relationship (planned)**

+   - Each manager is expected to have multiple team members.

+5. **Survey Results Are Read-Only Once Submitted**

+   - No modification or deletion of answers is supported after submission, in order to preserve integrity of analytics.

+6. **PDF Reports Are Generated On Demand**

+   - Report generation is dynamic and does not persist PDFs to disk or cloud storage unless implemented separately.

+7. **No Authentication Layer Yet**

+   - This backend assumes it is used in a secure, internal environment or behind an API gateway.
+Authentication (JWT, OAuth) is not yet implemented.

+8. **Database Schema Auto Creation**
+   - Tables are auto-generated using `SQLAlchemy` on app startup via `Base.metadata.create_all`.
+This is acceptable for development, but not recommended for production without migrations.

 ## 👨‍💻 Author

 Developed by Elvira Vargas 😸